-Disadvantaged LGBTIQ students can apply now for The Pinnacle Foundation’s 2017 academic scholarships.
+Disadvantaged LGBTIQ students can apply now for Pinnacle Foundation scholarships for the 2017 academic year.

-The scholarships allow high school and tertiary students to access up to $3000 per year to spend on study-related and well-being expenses such as computers, stationary, text books, uniforms and medication.
+The scholarships allow high school and tertiary students to access up to $3000 per year.
+Those funds assist with study-related and well-being expenses such as computers, stationery, textbooks, uniforms, and medication.

 The Pinnacle Foundation started in 2010 with the aim of helping LGBTIQ students to “create the lives they dream of” so they can act as future role models.

 The scholarships cover a range of academic disciplines including Arts, Sciences, Architecture, Teaching, Social Work and Fashion Design.

 Applications are open to students aged 16 to 24 and close on October 1.
 To see the selection criteria and to apply, visit the Pinnacle Foundation website.

 The Pinnacle Foundation